 Where to Eat in Valposchiavo – 100% Valposchiavo

+Meat and cheese lovers will love the food in Valposchiavo.
 Though Valposchiavo is no heaven for vegetarians or vegans, I, a vegetarian who tries to avoid dairy products as well, was able to find dishes I could eat.
 The choices weren’t endless, but I had no real difficulties finding yummy options.

 Vegans might find it difficult because cheese is basically in every dish.
 But you can always opt for pasta with vegetables, I guess.